Pat Barker: Early life and education

 Patricia Mary W. Drake was born on 8 May 1943 to a working-class family in Thornaby-on-Tees in the North Riding of Yorkshire, England.
-Her mother Moyra died in 2000; her father's identity is unknown.
+Her mother, Moyra Drake, died in 2000; her father's identity is unknown.
 According to The Times, Moyra became pregnant "after a drunken night out while in the Wrens."
-In a social climate where illegitimacy was regarded with shame, she told people that the resulting child was her sister, rather than her daughter.
+In a social climate where illegitimacy was regarded with shame, she told people that the resulting child was her sister rather than her daughter.
 They lived with Barker's grandmother Alice and step-grandfather William, until her mother married and moved out when Barker was seven.
 Barker could have joined her mother, she told The Guardian in 2003, but chose to stay with her grandmother "because of love of her, and because my stepfather didn't warm to me, nor me to him."
-Her grandparents ran a fish and chip shop which failed and the family was, she told The Times in 2007, "poor as church mice; we were living on National Assistance – 'on the pancrack', as my grandmother called it."
+Her grandparents ran a fish and chip shop, which failed, and the family was, she told The Times in 2007, "poor as church mice; we were living on National Assistance – 'on the pancrack', as my grandmother called it."

-At the age of eleven, Barker won a place at grammar school, attending King James Grammar School in Knaresborough and Grangefield Grammar School in Stockton-on-Tees.
+At the age of eleven Barker won a place at grammar school, attending King James Grammar School in Knaresborough, and Grangefield Grammar School in Stockton-on-Tees.

-Barker, who says she has always been an avid reader, studied international history at the London School of Economics from 1962-65.
+Barker, who says she has always been an avid reader, studied international history at the London School of Economics from 1962 to 1965.
 After graduating in 1965, she returned home to nurse her grandmother, who died in 1971.
+She studied education at Neville's Cross College in Durham from 1965-1966.